BouchardLab/pyuoi/docs/source/introduction.rst

 Linear Models
 -------------

-We first consider
+We first consider the ``linear_model`` module, which contains implementations to fit several penalized (generalized) linear models.

-Linear Regression
+Lasso Regression
 ^^^^^^^^^^^^^^^^^

 Consider a linear model with :math:`M` features: